What’s Included in the Trip Cost

-All triple rooms are guaranteed to be with private bath.
+All triple rooms are guaranteed to be with private bath, at no additional cost.

 If you request a triple, and the hotel’s configuration means that none is available, a single plus a twin will be assigned at no additional cost.
 We only accept adequately spacious triple rooms, not doubles with a cot stuffed into the only open floor space.

 Breakfast (continental) is included during the trip.
 It is generally taken at the hotel.
-Snore (except in Austria and Switzerland: Alpine breakfasts can be pretty good.
+Snore (except in Austria and Switzerland: Alpine breakfasts are great!
 And there is a Basque bar that everyone likes...).